-Barton compensates adjunct faculty and full-time faculty teaching overload assignments for the delivery of instruction according to the following guidelines:
+Barton compensates adjunct faculty for their contributions to the delivery of instruction according to the following procedure:

-- Faculty credentials are evaluated to ensure compliance with the Higher Learning Commissions Guidelines for Determining Qualified Faculty and detailed in the Faculty Qualifying Credentials document. - Faculty who meet the required qualifications or have an approved qualifying exception are paid per credit hour.
-There is no distinction in credit hour rate between adjunct faculty and full-time faculty members teaching overload.
-Applied music (vocal and instrumental) classes are offered for one credit hour and taught individually for a 50-minute timeframe once a week.
-Faculty members assigned to teach applied music classes receive a base pay plus payment per enrolled student.
-Consideration may be granted for payment differential on a case-by-case basis as approved by the appropriate Dean. - Divisions and departments are expected to offer pro-rated payment to faculty members for classes with less than the required enrollment minimum.
-Faculty, with the exception of those teaching online course sections, have the right to decline pro-rated payments.
-In the event a faculty member declines to teach for a pro-rated amount, the class may be assigned to another instructor or cancelled. - Class minimums are established by the institution.
-Exceptions to class minimums will be considered on a case-by-case basis by the appropriate Dean. - The preceding guidelines may or may not apply to, instructors, trainers or presenters hired to facilitate non-credit programs, 3rd party contracts, customized projects, and/or programs with scarcity of teaching resources.
+1. Adjunct faculty credentials are evaluated to ensure compliance with the Higher Learning Commissions Guidelines for Determining Qualified Faculty and detailed in the Faculty Qualifying Credentials document.

+All adjuncts must meet these criteria and are paid at the rate of \$660 per credit hour rate.
+Those teaching classes fully online receive an additional \$150 per credit hour pay for the additional work/responsibilities required of quality online learning.

+- 2. Divisions and departments are expected to offer pro-rated payment to faculty members for classes with less than the required minimum.
+Adjunct/Overload faculty, teaching face-to-face classes, have the right to decline pro-rated payments.
+In this case the class may be assigned to another instructor or cancelled. - 3.
+Class minimums are established by the institution.
+Exceptions to class minimums will be considered on a case-by-case basis by the appropriate Dean. - 4.
+The preceding procedures may or may not impact faculty, instructors, trainers and/or presenters involved with non-credit programs, 3rd party contracts, customized projects, and/or programs with scarcity of teaching resources. - 5.
+Consideration may be granted for payment differential on a case-by-case basis as approved by the appropriate Dean. - 6.
+The payment format is managed consistently and in a fiscally responsible manner.